codingburgas/sprint-math-games-9th-grade-team/README.md

 ## Features

-- **Engaging Gameplay**: Solve math problems to defeat enemies and progress through levels.
+- **Engaging Gameplay**: Solve math problems to defeat enemies and progress through waves.
 - **Character Customization**: Create and customize your character with unique abilities.
 - **Multiple Levels**: Explore various worlds, each with increasing difficulty.
 - **Rewards System**: Earn rewards for completing challenges and leveling up.